-Expenditures that fall within the budgeted amounts and which do not exceed \$500.00 do not require board approval.
-Expenditures that exceed \$500.00 or are not accounted for in the budget must be approved by motion of the Board of Directors.
+Expenditures that exceed \$5000.00 and were not included in yearly operating budget must be approved by the Board of Directors.

 Cash Transactions - if cash receipts are accepted, appropriate procedures should be followed:

 - Cash receipts must be counted and recorded as soon as possible from the time that they were received. - Always ensure that there are at least two people present when cash is being handled. - Once cash has been counted, lock it up in a location that can only be accessed by authorized individuals. - If cash must be taken to a member's home, have that member sign for the cash and provide proof of deposit to the organizations bank account. - Make bank deposits regularly to avoid having significant amounts of cash on hand.